slalom/dataops-infra/catalog/aws/ml-ops/README.md

 Default: `30`

-### statistic
+### alarm_statistic

-Description: The statistic to return.
+Description: The alarm_statistic to return.
 It can include any CloudWatch stats or extended stats

 Type: `string`

 Default: `"Maximum"`

-### threshold
+### alarm_threshold

-Description: The baseline threshold value that cloudwatch will compare against
+Description: The baseline alarm_threshold value that cloudwatch will compare against

 Type: `number`